-WARNING: Performing maintenance or repair on the sensor when circuits (for example: power, water, and air) are energized could result in death or serious injury.
+WARNING: Performing maintenance or repair on the sensor when circuits (e.g. power, water, and air) are energized could result in death or serious injury.
 Discharge and verify all energized circuits are de-energized in accordance with the customer's safety practices and policies.

-CAUTION: Using fasteners that exceed the customer interface depth penetrates the body of the sensor, damages the electronics, and voids the warranty.
-For more information, refer to the customer drawings.
+CAUTION: Modification or disassembly of the sensor could cause damage and void the warranty.
+Use the supplied mounting bolt pattern and the provided tool side mounting bolt pattern to mount the sensor to the robot and customer tooling to the sensor (refer to the customer drawing).
 CAUTION: Thread locker applied to fasteners must not be used more than once.
-Fasteners might become loose and cause equipment damage.
+Fasteners may become loose and cause equipment damage.
 Always apply new thread locker when reusing fasteners.

-CAUTION: Avoid damage to the sensor from electrostatic discharge.
+CAUTION: Avoid damage to the sensor from Electro-Static Discharge.
 Ensure proper grounding procedures are followed when handling the sensor or cables connected to the sensor.
 Failure to follow proper grounding procedures could damage the sensor.
 CAUTION: Do not apply excessive force to the sensor and cable connector during installation, or damage will occur to the connectors.
 Align the keyway on the sensor and cable connector during installation to avoid applying excessive force to the connectors.
+Keyway on the sensor connector

+NOTICE: Depending on the maintenance or repair being performed, utilities to the sensor may not need to be disconnected.